science calculator

 Tips & cautions

-• Assumes steady-state values; highly dynamic loads need more detailed analysis.
+• Assumes steady-state sinusoidal conditions; highly dynamic loads or systems with rapidly changing currents may need more detailed, time-resolved analysis.

 Worked examples